Snackmonger/aristoxenus/docs/style_guide.rst

 ----------------------

 In the same way as chords, we allow that a scale of more than 7 notes might include extra interval symbols with the 'add' suffix, or that a scale of fewer than 7 notes might drop an interval with the 'no' suffix.
-The numerals must be flat or sharp as absolute references (a 'no5' does not negate a b5 in 'locrianno5', the symbol must be 'locriannob5')
+The numerals must be flat or sharp as absolute references (a 'no5' does not negate a b5 in 'locrianno5', the symbol must be 'locriannob5').

+When handling scales outside the heptatonic series, we prescribe the use of simple names outlined below, rather than using the modal symbols.
+If the parser is forced to generate a modal symbol, it will follow the following prescription:

-Because scales with even numbers of notes are often symmetrical along at least one axis, the relation of any given extended modal symbol to the canonical form is inherently arbitrary.
-We prescribe taking the first instance of the tonic tetrad in the diatonic scale, if it exists, and using that as the canonical mode.
-If the tonic tetrad is not found in the diatonic, we follow the sequence of the heptatonic scales as they are presented above until we find a scale in which the tetrad appears, and consider the first mode in which that tetrad appears to be the canonical mode.
+    - Because scales with even numbers of notes are often symmetrical along at least one axis, the relation of any given extended modal symbol to the canonical form is inherently arbitrary.
+    - We prescribe taking the first instance of the tonic tetrad in the diatonic scale, if it exists, and using that as the canonical mode.
+    - If the tonic tetrad is not found in the diatonic, we follow the sequence of the heptatonic scales as they are presented above until we find a scale in which the tetrad appears, and consider the first mode in which that tetrad appears to be the canonical mode.

 OCTATONIC SCALES
 ----------------